 The Positives of the Tractive

-The Tractive is loaded with benefits for your sanity, starting off with a lower price than a number of the competitors.
+The Tractive is loaded with benefits for your sanity, starting with a lower price than many competitors.
 There is a monthly subscription fee, but the plans are low-priced, starting as low as $5 monthly per tracker collar.

 The tracker collar works as a geo-fence, meaning you’ll get a notification when your kitty wanders past the “safe” zones you set in your app.

 And, of course, we’ve got to talk about battery life.
-This isn’t the longest lasting one of the industry but pretty close.
+This isn’t the longest-lasting one in the industry but pretty close.
 If set appropriately, the tracker will last five days.

 And because this is a collar instead of a tag, having a breakaway feature is pretty important.
 Obviously, we don’t want this to happen, but if kitty gets caught in a branch or something, being able to break free from the collar is vital for safety.